pivotal/docs-tap/security-and-compliance/tap-nist-matrix.hbs.md

 # NIST controls

-This topic reviews Tanzu Application Platform security control standards.
+This topic tells you about Tanzu Application Platform (commonly known as TAP) security control standards.
 ## <a id="controls"></a> Assessment of Tanzu Application Platform controls

 Many organizations are required to reference a standardized control framework when assessing the security and compliance of their information systems.